1 Year Filmmaking Course

 film production specialisation

 Below you can see the basic topics which you will complete on the course.
 You will turn into practice all knowledge acquired in the classroom.
 You will manage all departments of the film projects from script breakdown to screening of the film and organise all necessary aspects of filmmaking.
 At the end of the semester you will get a credit as production manager by organising projects by professional film industry standards.
-The curriculum of the 1 Year Cinematography Course is identical to the first year of the 2 Years Filmmaking Degree Course.
+The curriculum of the 1 Year Cinematography Course is identical to the first year of the Bachelor in Filmmaking Transfer Program.

 Film Crew: Roles and Responsibilities